Where did the Lombards come from?

 In 568 AD, a Turkic people, the Avars, pushed the Indo-European Lombards out of their home in Central Europe.
 This was the westernmost edge of a general tendency for Turkic people to take over more of Asia around this time.
-The Lombards moved south into northern Italy, and conquered it from the Romans who had been ruling there.
+The Lombards already knew Rome well; they had just been fighting as mercenaries for Justinian‘s Roman army.
+So the Lombards moved south into northern Italy, and conquered it from the Romans who had been ruling there.
 They conquered most of Italy, but the Romans under Heraclius fought them off from bits of southern Italy.

 All our medieval Europe articles

 The Lombards in Italy

 In Italy, the Lombards were ruled by their duces (leaders).
 In some areas the duces were independent.
 In other parts of northern Italy, they united under a king.
 The duces (we call them dukes) elected these kings, but often their kings were the sons of the previous king anyway.
 Lombard kings didn’t have much power, but maybe more than the Merovingian kings at the same time.
 They thought of themselves as a military unit within the Roman Empire, ruling their province of the Empire.

 Even though the Lombards sometimes fought the Romans, they also could think of themselves as fighting *for* the Romans.
 In the late 500s AD, some Lombards still fought as mercenaries for the Roman army, both in Italy and far away in the Eastern Mediterranean, against the Islamic Umayyads.
 Like most of the other northern invaders of this time they were Arian Christians, not Catholics.
 They kept their own laws, separate from Roman laws.